syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/004_Timezones_and_daylight_saving.md

 5. When macro expansions are used in the destination filenames, the local timezone is used.
-(Also, if the timestamp of the received message does not contain the year of the message, syslog-ng OSE uses the local year.)
+(Also, if the timestamp of the received message does not contain the year of the message, {{ site.product.short_name }} uses the local year.)

     **NOTE:** You can modify the timezone of the message using timezone-specific